manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Something else is a bit special in our case: While we do have a server application (our Node.js program) and a client application (our browser), both live on the same computer system.
 That's not a problem, though - from a TCP/IP point of view, it's nothing special; all the rules for getting data from A to B still apply, even if A and B are the same system.

 One advantage of this most minimalist setup is that we don't need to register an official domain name - if an application on a computer system wants to talk to another application on the same system, it can simply use a well-known, predefined special address, *localhost*.
 As said, all the rules still apply, and thus, this name must be translated into an IP address.
-Your computer doesn't need to get in touch with the
+Your computer doesn't need to get in touch with the "official" DNS system to do so - all operating systems have this translation hardcoded into their configuration, and can therefore translate this special DNS name into the special IP address *127.0.0.1*, which in the networking system of a computer always means "the local computer system itself".

-- explain localhost
+And thus, when you enter *http://localhost:8000* into the browser, then the browser asks the operating system for the IP address of DNS name *localhost*, receives *127.0.0.1* as the answer, creates a TCP/IP connection to port *8000* of address *127.0.0.1* - that is, a connection is established to our running Node.js HTTP application - and can then start to send (and subsequently receive) data over this connection.

+What data?
+We can make this visible with a command-line based browser tool named *curl*.

+*curl* is a full-fledged HTTP web browser just like Firefox or Chrome, but it lacks an interactive graphical user interface.
+This makes it rather unsuitable to comfortably browse the web, but makes it perfectly suitable whenever we want to have a close look at the details of a single HTTP request and its response.

 - explain what data is exchanged between server and client, with curl
 - briefly explain http headers, status codes etc.